nickkeepfer/GitWorkshop/01-Initial-Setup/README.md

 ## Git Started
 This section will guide you on how to Install both Git and the Github Command Line Interface (CLI).
 Prior to first using GitHub, you will need to [Create an account](https://github.com/).
 Head there now, create an account and head straight back here.

-Well done, you're now ready to procees.
+Well done, you're now ready to proceed.

 ## Opening a Terminal